wrodie/behringer-mixer/README.md

 -   `port`: mixer port, defaults to 10023 for x32 and 10024 for xair
 -   `delay`: a delay between each command, defaults to 20ms.
     -   a note about delay, stability may rely on network connection.
 For wired connections the delay can be safely reduced.
--   `logLevel': the level of logging, defaults to warning (enums from logging eg logging.DEBUG)
+-   `logLevel`: the level of logging, defaults to warning (enums from logging eg logging.DEBUG)

-On connection, the function requests the current state of the appropriate faders from the mixer.
-This results in a number of OSC messages being sent.
-If you have problems receiving all this data, then tweaking the delay setting may be appropriate.
+The create function only creates an instance of the mixer, it does not 'connect' to it.
+You should call the `mixer.start()` function to prepare communication and then call `mixer.validate_connection()` to check that the connection to the mixer worked.

 #### mixer.info()
 Returns information about the mixer, giving the number of channels/busses etc as well as the base part of the 'address' for that component.